 The ACCC is concerned with many of the statements made in the logbooks and service manuals that it reviewed.
-Some statements are directly false - for example, the express statement that authorised dealers must carry out services and repairs.
+Some statements are directly false - for example, the express statement that authorised dealers must carry out services and repairs, when this is not a requirement of the manufacturer's warranty.
 The ACCC considers that certain statements make representations that are likely to contravene the ACL, and may also raise competition concerns under the CCA.

-Draft findings on consumers' understanding of their rights in relation to servicing and repairs
+Findings on consumers' understanding of their rights in relation to servicing and repairs